mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 The above table shows the contributions to Project 1 and Project 2 by each player and the grants.
 As you can see, the total contributions are the same between NQF and private contributions.
 So, in our example, NQF does not outperform private contributions even though a grant has been collected.
 Of course, both are outperformed by matching contributions or performing QF with any $$ \alpha > 0 $$.

 This points to a general issue with this mechanism.
 People who like both popular and unpopular projects have an incentive to divert resources to the unpopular ones.
-This is a classic voting issue and is exactly the sort of behavior that QF was designed to prevent.
+This is a classic voting issue and is exactly the sort of behavior that quadratic voting mechanisms were designed to prevent.

 ## A better way